Skip to main content

 By Settled Editorial

-Texas Estates Code § 2001.002 defines a digital asset broadly as an electronic record in which an individual has a right or interest.
-This includes:
+Under Sec.
+2001.002, a digital asset is an electronic record in which an individual has a right or interest.
+In a Texas estate that includes:

 • Email accounts (Gmail, Outlook, Yahoo Mail)